Register your office to receive a $50 credit towards your first case.

 Your intraoral scanner is the starting point of your digital workflow, so seamless compatibility with your lab partner is non-negotiable.
 Before committing to a lab, confirm that they can accept files from your specific scanner model.
 Most leading digital labs are equipped to work with files from all major scanner brands, but it’s always best to check.
 A lab that makes it easy to connect your scanner and submit cases will save you and your team from technical headaches and delays.
 This simple verification step ensures a smooth and efficient collaboration from the very first case you send.

-Look for Seamless Workflow Integration
+Aim for a Seamless Digital Workflow

 A great digital lab should make your life easier, not more complicated.
 Evaluate how their process integrates with your practice’s daily operations.
 Do they have an intuitive online portal for submitting cases and tracking their progress?
 How do they handle communication for questions or adjustments?
 The ideal partner streamlines the entire process, from the moment you upload a digital scan to the day the final restoration arrives at your office.
 This focus on efficiency helps you manage your schedule more effectively and reduces turnaround time, allowing you to serve your patients better.